 We are already starting to see some of the devastating effects of climate change in California with wildfires running rampant across the state.
 That’s why now more than ever, we need a climate-forward candidate who has a solid foundation for which we can lean on for solutions to this climate crisis.
 As someone who values the Sierra Club’s esteemed history and stance on climate issues, I believe that endorsing Rep. Anna Eshoo for Congress is a mistake.

 Rep. Eshoo has a weak history on climate change.
 Much of Rep. Eshoo’s work on climate change is all talk, no action.
 She has condemned President Trump’s decision to withdraw from the Paris Climate Agreement, but when you look deeper, what has she actually done to impact climate change on a national scale?
 In 28 years in Congress, her track record only consists of passing a bipartisan carbon pricing bill, the Energy Efficient Government Technology Act (using efficient technology for the federal government) in 2019 and the Electric CARS act (extending tax credits to help consumers purchase electric vehicles) in 2019; too little, too late.
-Co-sponsorship of the Green New Deal resolution does not mean much.
+Co-sponsorship of the Green New Deal resolution does not mean much - as it has a total of 101 co-sponsors.
 What matters is what original policies did you champion.
 Not a whole lot.

 Scientists have been warning us about the life-changing impact of climate change since the 1970s.
 Rep. Eshoo’s lack of meaningful action in her time as a representative is inexcusable.
 100 energy companies have been responsible for 71% of all industrial emissions since human-driven climate change was officially recognized; how has Rep. Eshoo held them responsible?
 The answer is she hasn’t.
 We need to take swift, decisive action to combat the growing threat of climate change.